-Cattrax is a graphical user interface (GUI) type software application for use on a standard PC running the Microsoft Windows [®] XP or Windows 7.
-Windows 8 or Windows 8.1 Operating System.
+Cattrax is a graphical user interface (GUI) type software application for use on a standard PC running the Microsoft Windows[®] XP, Windows 7, Windows 8.1 or Windows 10 operating system.
 The PC must have a CD-ROM drive for installation of Cattrax and, in order to connect with PESA devices communicating over the facility network, must have wired or wireless access to the local area network (LAN).
 A mouse with scroll-wheel is recommended for precise control of device parameter values using slider controls, and a monitor size of 19 inches or larger is also recommended.